An Autonomous Developer on Your Machine in Two Minutes

 Day-to-Day Commands

-Three commands cover 95% of the time.
-You run them from your Rails project root, with Bundler.
+These commands cover the typical day-to-day flow.
+Run them from your Rails project root, with Bundler.

 Try one task, supervised